DeanLemans/DDW-2024/README.md

 ## License

-DDW-2024 is released under the [MIT License](https://opensource.org/license/mit).
+- Our source code is released under the [MIT License](https://opensource.org/license/mit).
+- Our assets are released under the [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/).